For patients who have been prescribed Idelvion

 Idelvion is for the treatment of haemophilia B for both adults and children.1

 - After reconstitution the product should be used immediately and not stored for future use.

 Reporting of side effects

 If you get any side effects, talk to your doctor, pharmacist or nurse.
 This includes any possible side effects not listed in the package leaflet.
-You can also report side effects directly via the Yellow Card Scheme at: www.mhra.gov.uk.
+You can also report side effects directly via the Yellow Card Scheme at https://yellowcard.mhra.gov.uk.
 By reporting side effects you can help provide more information on the safety of this medicine.